Doctor of Physical Therapy

 • Successful completion of a bachelor's degree (prior to admission).

-• Academic requirements include overall GPA and prerequisite GPA equal to or greater than 3.0, and completion of the GRE.
+• Academic requirements include overall GPA and prerequisite GPA equal to or greater than 3.0.

 • Completion of, or enrollment in, prerequisite courses.